MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 ### For both Web Role and Worker Role

-The HeartBeatState metric data will be always saved into Application Insights automatically.
-This metric is used to identify whether the instance is still healthy at server level.
+The HeartBeatState metric data is always saved into Application Insights automatically.
+This metric is used to identify whether the instance is still healthy at the server level.
 It will be triggered every 15 minutes and saved into the **customMetrics** table.
-The other performance metric data need to be manually enabled in performance counter in Diagnostic Setting.
+The other performance metric data need to be manually enabled in the performance counter in Diagnostic Setting.

 > [!IMPORTANT]
-> Application Insights will generate record only when there's really data collected.
-If a Web Role never receives request, or a Worker Role does not read/write data from/into disk, or the amount of data IO is quite low, it’s possible that Application Insights won't record any information.
+> Application Insights will generate records only when there's real data collected.
+If a Web Role never receives a request, a Worker Role doesn't read or write data from or into a disk.
+If the amount of data IO is quite low, it's possible that Application Insights won't record any information.

-The following table shows mapping between the options in Diagnostic setting and table names in Application Insights logs:
+The following table shows the mapping between the options in Diagnostic Setting and table names in Application Insights logs:

 | Table in Application insights instance | Name in Diagnostic setting |
 | ----------- | ----------- |